Nervosys/Botnix/pkgs/README.md

 Before removing a package, one should try to find a new maintainer or fix smaller issues first.

-### Steps to remove a package from Nixpkgs
+### Steps to remove a package from Botpkgs

 We use jbidwatcher as an example for a discontinued project here.

-1. Have Nixpkgs checked out locally and up to date.
+1. Have Botpkgs checked out locally and up to date.
 1. Create a new branch for your change, e.g. `git checkout -b jbidwatcher`
 1. Remove the actual package including its directory, e.g. `git rm -rf pkgs/applications/misc/jbidwatcher`
 1. Remove the package from the list of all packages (`pkgs/top-level/all-packages.nix`).